• Skip to primary navigation

 How to stencil a vinyl floor.

-With those updates, the floors were glaringly ugly.
-Today I’m sharing my tips for how to paint a vinyl floor and add a stencil.
+Today, I’m sharing my tips for painting a vinyl floor and adding a stencil.
 This floor stencil makes me smile every day!

 Painting Vinyl Floor FAQs